Properties of Hagen-Poiseuille flow in channel networks: Adaptive Hagen-Poiseuille flows on graphs: exact results

-As we will describe out-of-equilibrium flows, the graph $\mathcal{G}$ is generated through the Delaunay triangulation of a square lattice of size $m\times m$, embedded in a unit square, where a white Gaussian stochastic algorithm modified the coordinates of the interior points.
+The graph $\mathcal{G}$ is generated through the Delaunay triangulation of a square lattice of size $m\times m$, embedded in a unit square, where the coordinates of the interior points are modified using a Gaussian stochastic algorithm.
 The edges of $\mathcal{G}$ represent elastic cylindrical channels that can expand or contract transversely to the flow.
 This network has $K$ sources and $R$ sinks at fixed nodes.
 The input or output fluid flux at node $j$ is represented by $S_j$.
 If the network has a source at node $j$, then $S_j > 0$.
 If the network has a sink at node $j$, $S_j < 0$.
 Otherwise, $S_j = 0$.
 As the fluid is incompressible,

 and the volume of fluid in the network is constant.